KrisPiters/ros_workshop/exercises/part2.md

 Use the *2D Nav Goal* button in Rviz to give the robot a navigation goal.
 First click the button, then click somewhere on the map (dragging before letting go of your click will allow you to set a goal orientation).
 As an example you could send your robot from end of the map to the other.

-Stop your running nodes before continuing.
+**Stop your running nodes before continuing.**

-## Besturen van een gesimuleerde Turtlebot in Stage
+## Controlling a simulated Turtlebot in Stage

-We zullen nu hetzelfde doen maar met een robot die ook echt bestaat: de Turtlebot.
+Next, we'll simulate and control a robot that exists for real: the [Turtlebot](http://wiki.ros.org/Robots/TurtleBot).

-Start de Turtlebot sofware:
+Start the Turtlebot software:

     roslaunch turtlebot_stage turtlebot_in_stage.launch

-Bekijk de Computation Graph:
+Take a look at the Computation Graph:

     rqt_graph

-Wat zou de cmd_vel_mux doen?
-Lees de parameter file (een YAML file) van de cmd_vel_mux:
+What, do you think, could be the function of the *cmd_vel_mux* node?
+Take a look at it's parameter (YAML) file:

     cat `rospack find turtlebot_bringup`/param/mux.yaml

-Gebruik het keyboard om de robot te besturen:
+Use your keyboard to control the robot:

     roslaunch turtlebot_teleop keyboard_teleop.launch

-De robot kan ook autonoom navigeren.
-Gebruik de *2D Nav Goal* knop in RViz om robot een doel (goal) te geven.
+Just like the robot before, the Turtlebot is also able to navigate autonomously.
+Try sending it a navigation goal by using the *2D Nav Goal* button.
+As you might have noticed the Turtlebot is not moving.
+Combine the Computation Graph, your newly acquired knowledge of the *cmd_vel_mux* parameters, and *rostopic echo* to make the Turtlebot move autonomously (Hint: priorities).

-Merk op dat de Turtlebot mooi gevisualiseerd wordt in RViz.
-Hoe dat moet gaan we volgende keer bekijken.
+You might have noticed the Turtlebot itself has been visualised nicely in Rviz.
+In part 3 of the workshop we'll learn how to do this.

 ## EXTRA: Rijden van een gesimuleerde Turtlebot in Gazebo